AIDC T-5 Brave Eagle

-The AIDC T-5 Brave Eagle (勇鷹 (Yǒngyīng)) is a supersonic advanced jet trainer developed by the Aerospace Industrial Development Corporation (AIDC) of Taiwan.
+The AIDC T-5 Brave Eagle (勇鷹 (Yǒngyīng)) is a Taiwanese transonic advanced jet trainer and light attack aircraft developed by the Aerospace Industrial Development Corporation (AIDC).

 Development

 Advanced Jet Trainer Program

 The Advanced Jet Trainer Program (AJT) began in the early 2000s as the Republic of China Air Force sought a replacement for its fleet of AIDC AT-3 and Northrop F-5 advanced trainers with 66 newly built aircraft.
 Three designs were proposed, a modernized, upgraded version of AT-3 branded as the AT-3 MAX, an evolution of the AIDC F-CK-1 Ching-Kuo combat aircraft to be called the XAT-5, or the Italian Alenia Aermacchi M-346 Master.
 In 2014 AIDC signed a memorandum of understanding with Alenia Aermacchi to assemble the M-346 in Taiwan.
 The engines of all M-346 are assembled in Taiwan by International Turbine Engine Company (ITEC), a joint partnership of Honeywell and AIDC.
 The MOD also evaluated the South Korean KAI T-50 Golden Eagle aircraft.

 In 2017 it was announced that the XAT-5 had won the tender with development and production to be undertaken by a partnership of AIDC and the National Chung-Shan Institute of Science and Technology with delivery scheduled to begin in 2026.
 Four prototypes are to be produced and the total program cost is projected to be TWD68.6 billion (US$2.2 billion).